 - The fear of failure and embarrassment.
 For older adults who haven’t visited a gym in a long time – or ever! – the whole thing can be terribly intimidating.
 After all, no one likes walking into a new situation feeling incompetent.
-Signing up for personal training sessions or exercise classes are extra scary because they carry with them the possibility that we’ll fail in front of other people.
+Signing up for personal training sessions or exercise classes is extra scary because they carry with them the possibility that we’ll fail in front of other people.

 - Physical limitations make them feel inadequate.
 Let’s face it.
 It’s human nature to cling to excuses about why we can’t do something we know we should but don’t want to do.
 For many older adults, chronic conditions such as arthritis, osteoporosis, and joint deterioration are a constant reminder of their own physical limitations.
 There is a tendency for many older adults to believe that they’re “too old” or “too injured” to exercise.